besswess/Chipotle-tsv-Visualization/README.md

 # Chipotle-tsv-Visualization

 Using python, conduct some exploratory data analysis on Chipotle's order data.
-You will be looking to answer such questions as:
+I will be looking to answer such questions as:

 * How many orders are being made?
 * What is the average price per order?